User attributes

 data-user-team-size="42" becomes { teamSize: "42" }.

-For SPAs and any case where attributes change after page load:
+For SPAs and any case where attributes change after page load.
+With the

 {